 If a result is 1.2346 kWh but only three places of decimal are to be retained, and because 6 is greater than 5, the final result shall be 1.235 kWh.

-10. Modification and extension of the type approval
+10. Modification and extension of the type-approval

 10.1.
 Every modification of the vehicle type shall be notified to the Type Approval Authority that approved the vehicle type.
 The Type Approval Authority may then either:

 10.1.1.
-Consider that the modifications made are contained within the families covered by the approval or are unlikely to have an appreciable adverse effect on the Type Approval values and that, in this case, the original approval will be valid for the modified vehicle type; or
+Consider that the modifications made are contained within the families covered by the approval or are unlikely to have an appreciable adverse effect on the type-approval values and that, in this case, the original approval will be valid for the modified vehicle type; or

 10.1.2.
 Require a further test report from the Technical Service responsible for conducting the tests.